yshadow14/21_Days_Amogh/README.md

 Day 5: I watched a couple of videoes on data visualization.I also completed the data visualization course on kaggle

-Day 6: I read the Feature Engineering: What Powers Machine Learning | by Will Koehrsen
+Day 6: I read the Feature Engineering: What Powers Machine Learning by Will Koehrsen

+Day 7 : I read Data Science Performance Metrics for Everyone by Andrew Long and K-means Clustering article